cthierer/redtail/README.md

 The client application is built using [webpack](https://webpack.github.io/).

-ES6 and ES7 code is generated into browser-compatible and Node-compatible Javascript using [babel](https://babeljs.io/).
+ES6 and ES7 code is compiled into browser-compatible and Node-compatible Javascript using [babel](https://babeljs.io/).

 ### Logging